winding-lines/notes/content/posts/tf-setup.md

 ---
-title: "TensorFlow Local Install"
+title: "TensorFlow Install"
 slug: tf-setup
-description: null
+description: "Unpack the TF installation steps"
+summary: "How does TF install itself and its dependencies on your local dev system?"
 date: 2019-12-25T05:59:28-08:00
 type: posts
 draft: false